axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/testi-mille-ksykin-linjalle-kuulut---quiz-which-stream-should-you-be-in.md

 ![Unknown image description.
 Check context for details.](https://static.wixstatic.com/media/07242a_6b916eee8608422898d1d374f3206a09~mv2.jpg)

-**C:** Kuulut TT-linjalle.
+**C: Kuulut TT-linjalle.
 Luonnontieteet ovat sinulle mieluisia, ja löydät TT-linjalta helposti kaltaisiasi ihmisiä.
 Lukiossa ryhmäidentiteetti on sinulle tärkeä.
-Olet ehkä vähän nobody, sillä vietät eniten aikaa tietokoneella, mutta niin viettävät lähimmät ystäväsikin.
+Olet ehkä vähän nobody, sillä vietät eniten aikaa tietokoneella, mutta niin viettävät lähimmät ystäväsikin.**

 You belong to TT-linja.
 You enjoy science and you can easily find similar people from your linja.
 Group identity is important to you during highschool.
-You’re maybe a little nobody, because you spend most of the time on your computer, but so do your closest friends.&nbsp;
+You’re maybe a little nobody, because you spend most of the time on your computer, but so do your closest friends.

 ![Unknown image description.
 Check context for details.](https://static.wixstatic.com/media/07242a_905699b126d24f20a8dc7ab180eae660~mv2.jpg)

-**D:** Kuulut enkkulinjalle, eli English Streamille.
+**D: Kuulut enkkulinjalle, eli English Streamille.
 Olet huomiseen katsova idealisti, ja haluat oppia kaikista kulttuureista niin paljon kuin mahdollista.
-Olet uudistushaluinen ja kansainvälisyydestä kiinnostunut, mutta olet kiinnostuneempi ihmisten välisestä kanssakäymisestä kuin poliittisesta vaikuttamisesta tai Nobelin palkinnosta.&nbsp;
+Olet uudistushaluinen ja kansainvälisyydestä kiinnostunut, mutta olet kiinnostuneempi ihmisten välisestä kanssakäymisestä kuin poliittisesta vaikuttamisesta tai Nobelin palkinnosta.**

 You belong to enkkulinja.
 You’re an optimistic idealist, who wants to learn about other cultures as much as possible.
-You’re a reformist and interested in internationality, but you’re even more into human interaction rather than political activity or Nobel prices.&nbsp;
+You’re a reformist and interested in internationality, but you’re even more into human interaction rather than political activity or Nobel prices.

 ---
-**Teksti:** Iiris Tattari
+**Teksti: Iiris Tattari**
-**Kuvat:** Iiris Tattari
+**Kuvat: Iiris Tattari**